fireproof-storage/fireproof/packages/react/README.md

 };
 ```

-This example shows calling `useFireproof` and `useLiveQuery`.
+This example shows calling `useLiveQuery` and `database.put`.
 It may be all you need to get started.
+You can [try out a running version here.](https://codepen.io/jchrisa/pen/vYVVxez?editors=0010)

 ## Hooks usage